alexbelgium/gpx_to_skiz/README.md

 Import them into ski tracks.
 All segment data and statistics should be automatically filled.
 Otherwise, go in the segments section, and scroll down to trigger a refresh.

 ## Limitations
-- Only Ubuntu supported for the moment
+- Only Ubuntu and Alpine supported for the moment (Alpine will install the edge repositories)
 - GPX files don't all have GPS precision embedded.
 This will be set to 0 if not found.
 - I do not know what the last field is but it was 0.25 in all files I checked.
 This will be set to 0.25.